 Emergency Response

-Agreement of an appropriate protocol for the management of ‘incidents’ identified through monitoring will be agreed by the Advisory Group.
+Agreement of an appropriate protocol for the management of ‘incidents’ identified through monitoring will be agreed by the Advisory Group with final approval by the Regulator.

 It is anticipated that an incident management protocol would follow a similar approach to that used for oil spill response or other major environmental incident (for example flood risk) management.
 Examples are available from previous tidal deployments such as SeaGen, Strangford Lough, as well as other industrial sectors and would be reviewed for appropriateness and potential lessons learned.